-- Masks or face coverings must be worn inside any University building and outdoors.
+- Masks or face coverings must be worn over the nose and mouth when inside any University building and outdoors.
 Exceptions are permitted only when exercising alone, actively eating, and when a student is in their own residence room.
+Faculty and staff may remove their masks when working in their individual offices with the door closed.

 - In order to protect those most vulnerable to this disease, waivers for face coverings to attend class will not be granted.